-In this digital era of recording field, IC is very important cause it produces digital signals with low distortion rate.
+In this digital era of the recording field, IC is very important cause it produces digital signals with a low distortion rate.
 Now come to the definition of distortion.

 Don’t worry I know you haven’t understood these technical terms.
 I will simplify things below, just keep reading.
 Let’s discuss the term distortion in common language.